 Belgian-Netherlands naval cooperation has a common operational HQ in Den Helder, The Netherlands (ADMIRALBENELUX).
 Both navies make use of each other's facilities in the Netherlands and in Belgium for educational and logistical purposes.
-Around 30 Netherlands Navy personnel are stationed in Belgium for maintenance and operational support of the MCM (Mine Counter Measures) vessels in Zeebrugge to support the Belgian-Netherlands Naval Mine Warfare School (EGUERMIN) and the Naval Mine Warfare Centre of Excellence (NMW COE) in Oostende, Belgium.
-About 30 Belgian Navy personnel are stationed in Den Helder for maintenance and operational support of the M-frigates in Den Helder and for manning the common operational HQ.
+Around 40 Netherlands Navy personnel are stationed in Belgium for maintenance and operational support of the MCM (Mine Counter Measures) vessels in Zeebrugge to support the Belgian-Netherlands Naval Mine Warfare School (EGUERMIN) and the Naval Mine Warfare Centre of Excellence (NMW COE) in Oostende, Belgium.

 On 1 November 2013, the Benelux established a common Benelux Arms Control Agency (BACA).
 The arms control agency for the Netherlands was merged with those of Belgium and Luxembourg.
 BACA carries out its activities from Peutie in Belgium.
 BACA implements the conventional arms control treaties for the entire Dutch, Belgian and Luxembourg armed forces.
-Four Netherlands military personnel are stationed at BACA, with the Netherlands in command since September 2017.
+5 Netherlands military personnel are stationed at BACA, which now operates under Luxembourg command since January 2020.
 A Benelux Para Training Centre was established in Schaffen, Belgium, in the same year.
-Two Netherlands officers are stationed there.
+2 Netherlands officers are stationed there.

-Some 500 NLD soldiers are stationed in Germany.
+Some 500 NLD military are stationed in Germany.
 Most of them (around 220) are stationed at Headquarters 1(German/Netherlands) Corps which was established in 1995 and is located in Münster; it is one of the NATO High Readiness Forces (Land) Headquarters.
 Most of the Corps positions (circa 440) are divided equally between Germany and the Netherlands; about 70 positions are reserved for military personnel of other NATO and EU member states.
 Another main location is Bergen (Lower-Saxony), where the fully integrated German-Dutch 414 Armoured Battalion is located with 53 soldiers.
 Furthermore Dutch military personnel are stationed at NATO positions in Ramstein (35) and Geilenkirchen (35).

-In each of the following nations, Poland, Latvia, Lithuania and Estonia, the Netherlands have permanently stationed two Netherlands military personnel as part of NATO's Force Integration Units, following a decision taken at the Wales Summit in September 2014 as part of NATO's Readiness Action Plan, a comprehensive package of measures designed to respond to the changed security environment on the Alliance's borders.
+In each of the following nations, Poland, Latvia, Lithuania and Estonia, the Netherlands have permanently stationed 2 Netherlands military personnel as part of NATO's Force Integration Units, following a decision taken at the Wales Summit in September 2014 as part of NATO's Readiness Action Plan, a comprehensive package of measures designed to respond to the changed security environment on the Alliance's borders.
+The Netherlands also provide input to NATO's Enhanced forward Presence by contributing to the strengthened military presence in Lithuania.
+This NATO presence in the Baltic states and Poland serves as a reassuring measure for these countries.
+The Netherlands supplies 270 soldiers for a multinational battle group.

-In September 2008 a Strategic Airlift Capability (SAC) was established, now comprising of ten NATO member states including the Netherlands and two Partnerships for Peace (PfP) nations, in total 12 nations.
+In September 2008 a Strategic Airlift Capability (SAC) was established, now comprising of 10 NATO member states including the Netherlands and 2 Partnership for Peace (PfP) nations, in total 12 nations.
 The operational organization of SAC is the Heavy Airlift Wing (HAW), stationed at Pápa Air Base in Hungary.
 The HAW operates three C-17 aircraft.
-The Netherlands contributes 24 military personnel to this multinational consortium.
+The Netherlands contributes 25 military personnel to this multinational consortium.